RailTel Q3 results: Net profit falls even as revenue rises marginally

-- The company's revenue from operations ₹417 crore for the reporting period
+- The company's revenue from operations came in at ₹417 crore for the reporting period

 State-owned RailTel Corporation of India Ltd has reported a consolidated net profit of ₹66 crore in the December quarter, down 4% from ₹69 crore reported in the year-ago period.